 Vendasta’s team continues to expand and comprises software engineers, business development, and marketing professionals.
 Every December, Brendan invites us all over to his place for a Christmas party.
 Hot chocolate is served.

-local businesses in our system
+local businesses served

 salespeople using our platform